laminba2003/blog/content/spring/building-restful-web-services.md

 {{< / highlight >}}

-The entities have been created in the ***com.spring.training.entity*** package and the object relational mapping was achieved with the JPA annotations.
+In the other hand, the entities have been created in the ***com.spring.training.entity*** package and the object relational mapping was achieved with the JPA annotations.